FarazFazelifar/Article-querying-system/README.md

 after that, you can run the program and input your query.

-**It is recommended to use both methods, since each method can have some missing data that the other method might provide!**
+**It is recommended to use both methods since each method can have some missing data that the other method might provide!**
+To achieve this, there is a ```search.py``` file provided which you can use to search in both ways and crossmatch the articles so the data could be more complete

+note that there may still be some empty cells but that is because neither method could provide that piece of information and it is not the system's fault.